wazo-platform/euc-plugins-js-sdk/documentation/docs/sdk.md

   - `token: string`: The token that can be used for API calls
   - `refreshToken: string`: A refresh token that should be used if the `token` expires
   - `uuid: string`: The user uuid
+  - `host`: In the web or desktop application: representing the stack hostname where the user is connected.
-  See the `WDASession` and the `PortalSession` types for more information.
+  See the [`WDASession`](https://github.com/wazo-communication/euc-plugins-js-sdk/blob/master/src/types.ts#L83) and the [`PortalSession`](https://github.com/wazo-communication/euc-plugins-js-sdk/blob/master/src/types.ts#L79) types for more information.

 ## Interacting with the Web and Desktop application